-I have the Chase Sapphire Preferred Card, which offers no foreign transaction fees, 2x points on travel and dining, and an additional 25% value when using points to book flights, hotels, car rentals, and cruises.
-The annual fee is $95 a year, which is nothing compared to the benefits I get from using it.
+I have the Chase Sapphire Reserve Card, which offers no foreign transaction fees, 5x points on flights, 3x points on travel and dining, and an additional 50% value when using points to book flights, hotels, car rentals, and cruises.
+If you sign up using this unique promo code, you’ll get 60,000 points ($900 in value!).

 American Express also offers a few great travel rewards credit cards.
 However, they carry high annual fees (the good ones start at $250 a year).
 If you travel frequently enough, Amex is the gold standard.
 I have the AMEX Platinum card, which has allowed me to take my airfare hacks to a whole new level.

 I wouldn’t recommend getting an airline-specific credit card unless you’re a die-hard fan of that airline who refuses to fly with any others.
 Especially if you fly internationally, you don’t want to limit yourself to one airline.

 There are many great travel rewards credit cards out there, so be sure to do some research and find one that best fits your needs!

 In addition to travel rewards credit cards, you should also sign up for frequent flyer programs.
 This is one of the top ways travelers like myself can afford to do it so much!